simplifyme7/Simply/README.md

 ## Commands

-- **Mention or reply to the bot to activate:** History only works on pure text input.
+- **Mention or reply to Simply to activate:** History only works on pure text input.
-- `/reset`: Resets and clears the user chat history with the bot.
+- `/reset`: Resets and clears the user chat history with Simply.
 History automatically resets after 15 messages.
 - `/info`: Provides basic info and description about Simply.
 - `/classification`: Describes the classification of grades scored by Simply.